 Can I combine my furlough days instead of taking one per week?

 No, this is not an option.
-The Governor's directive and guidance from the Office of Financial Management require employees to be furloughed a total of eight (8) hours a week from June 29 - July 25, 2020 and once a month through November.
+The Governor's directive and guidance from the Office of Financial Management require employees to be furloughed a total of eight (8) hours a week from June 29 - July 25, 2020.

 Can we use our accrued leave or sick leave in lieu of a furlough day?